banyapon/RawInputWebViewJSONTouch/README.md

 ![Image of This Application](https://github.com/banyapon/RawInputWebViewJSONTouch/blob/main/images/pic3.png?raw=true)

 ## Project Structure
-* **RMainWindow.xaml:** Defines the WPF window layout, including the WebView2 control.
+* **MainWindow.xaml:** Defines the WPF window layout, including the WebView2 control.
-* **RMainWindow.xaml.cs:** Contains the C# code for handling touchpad input, communicating with the web page, and visualizing the data.
+* **MainWindow.xaml.cs:** Contains the C# code for handling touchpad input, communicating with the web page, and visualizing the data.
-* **Rindex.html:** The embedded HTML page with the JavaScript code to display the touch points on a canvas.
+* **index.html:** The embedded HTML page with the JavaScript code to display the touch points on a canvas.
 * **TouchpadHelper.cs:** (Assumed) Helper class for touchpad interaction (not included in this example).

 ## How it Works